HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-output-reading-order.rst

 1. ``web/index.html``
    Open this first when it exists.
-It is the generated reading page that links the audit, metrics, key figures, budget tables, and child outputs.
+It is the generated reading page that links the audit, metrics, categorized figures, budget tables, and child outputs.
 2. ``comparison_audit.md``
    Read this first.
 It tells you whether the workflow still considers the child runs to be one comparable physical case.